darrenlooby/potts/docs/definitions/actions.md

 ### Action Types

-Each Action is given a type Action Types can be created:
+Each Action is given a type - Action Types can be created and reused.
+For example, Action Types may be:

 ``Take Action``, ``Fix Bug``, ``Design Page``, ``Collect Item``.